resbaz/resbaz2019/sydney/faqs.md

 ## How much is registration?

-Registration for the festival is free, but for those wanting to attend training workshops (Tuesday to Thursday), there will be a limited number of places with a $33 fee, with lunch provided.
+Registration for the festival is free, but for those wanting to attend training workshops (Tuesday to Thursday), there are a limited number of places with a $33 fee, with lunch provided.
 Workshops on the Compute day will be free.

 ## If training registrations are full, what do I do?